-Find out who was successful in the past

-CORDIS database of previously funded projects: Doing this is always a good idea, as it helps to understand what work has been previously undertaken and funded under FP7 or Horizon 2020.
+Applicants can find data on who was successful in the past by consulting the CORDIS database of previously funded projects: Doing this is always a good idea, as it helps to understand what work has been previously undertaken and funded under FP7 or Horizon 2020.
 The database provides information about projects by area but also includes who coordinated or was a partner on a given project.
+If you reach out to the consortium lead, they may even share their proposal with you!